MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

     ![Picture 4](Linked_image_Files/09-create-power-bi-dashboard_image17.png)

 1. Set the **Region** slicer to **Select All**.

 	*Pinned visuals are set with the filter context at time of pin.
 If the underlying visual changes, you'll need to update the dashboard tile as well.
 For time-based filters, it’s a better idea to use a relative date slicer (or, Q&A using a relative time-based question).*

-1. To create a dashboard and pin a visual, hover the cursor over the **Sales and Profit Margin by Month** (column/line) visual.

-1. At the bottom-right corner, select the pushpin.
+1. To create a dashboard and pin a visual, hover the cursor over the **Sales and Profit Margin by Month** (column/line) visual, and select the pushpin.

     ![Picture 43](Linked_image_Files/09-create-power-bi-dashboard_image18.png)